 In the team: Sam Shekut, Jon Rowe, Chris Baird, Derek Pierce (Undergraduate students).

 Southeast Asian tectonics: what makes the Himalayan-Tibetan orogen so high?

 Context: The Himalayan–Tibetan orogen is commonly considered as the type orogen for continent-continent collisional systems and a natural laboratory to study the dynamics of continental collisions.
 Because of its immense size and elevation, numerous intracontinental and continental-margin basins, well-defined plate-boundaries, regional thrust and strike-slip systems, widespread volcanism and metamorphism, the Himalayan–Tibetan orogen has been thoroughly documented by several generations of geologists.
+It could have alone triggered late Cenozoic global cooling.
 Yet, there is still no consensus on how convergence has been accommodated since the collision between India and Eurasia.

-This project aims to better explain how the convergence between the Indian and Eurasian lithospheres have been accommodated.
+This project aims to better explain how the convergence between the Indian and Eurasian lithospheres have been accommodated and how it relates to regional uplift.
 The project includes, so far, studies in three areas: Myanmar, India, and Tibet.
 We aim to document the structural and paleogeographic evolution of the Burmese subduction margin over the last 100 Myr and the timing of NE Tibetan uplift.
-These are important steps in accurately validating or rejecting end-member models for Asian lithospheric deformation and provide an unparalleled opportunity to complete the holistic model of continental convergent tectonism developed with the Himalayan–Tibetan orogen.
+These are important steps in accurately validating or rejecting end-member models for Asian lithospheric deformation and uplift and provide an unparalleled opportunity to complete the holistic model of continental convergent tectonism developed with the Himalayan–Tibetan orogen.